 Over the years it was John Barry (who also played the theme with his orchestra) whose name became associated with the composition, probably because he wrote scores for subsequent Bond films.
 It became such a collective error of assumption that even well-respected newspapers got it wrong.
 The third defence in 2001, took Monty to the High Court with all the 'theatre' that involves - witnesses on both sides, musical experts going through every note, examined and cross-examined before a judge, jury and public gallery.

 At one point Monty's then wife, the actress Diana Coupland, was on the stand answering questions about a visit Barry had made to their flat to hear Monty play the James Bond theme at the piano in his studio.
 Monty recalls, 'The opposition advocate said to her, "Ahh, how do you know that Monty played it to John Barry, how do you know John Barry didn't play it to Monty Norman?"
 "Ah no," she said, "Monty is the worst pianist in the whole world - I couldn't mistake that for anything!"'

 Monty won all three court actions.
 In the High Court the jury returned a unanimous verdict in Monty's favour.
 He was completely vindicated and awarded damages.

-The tune is still capable of giving Monty goosebumps and he has an affection for it, even though some people have forgotten or remained ignorant of his other work.
-‘It was very heartwarming for me at the Albert Hall premiere of Skyfall when the garage door opens and they saw the original car, and the theme started everyone began applauding and cheering – that was a marvellous moment,’ says Monty.
+The tune was always capable of giving Monty goosebumps and he had a strong affection for it, even though some had forgotten or remained ignorant of his other work.
+‘It was very heartwarming for me at the Albert Hall premiere of Skyfall when the garage door opens and they saw the original car, and the theme started - everyone began applauding and cheering – that was a marvellous moment,’ remembered Monty.

 'Quite often these days people come up to me and say, ‘Oh, you're the man who wrote dum-diddy-dum-dum.’
-'They don’t even sing the melody!’ says Monty, laughing, 'but everyone seems to know what they mean!'
+'They don’t even sing the melody!’
+Monty laughed, 'but everyone seems to know what they mean!'